 • Respite resource information and referrals for caregivers

-• Education and public awareness
+• Education, training and public awareness

 • State, local and federal advocacy

-• Technical assistance in starting new programs
+• Technical assistance in starting new programs including volunteer training

-With a start up grant from the Alabama Council for Developmental Disabilities ACDD) in 2000, and working with a task force of around 45 volunteers from state agencies, organizations and consumers, Alabama Respite™ developed a Strategic Plan to identify the respite needs of caregivers in Alabama.
-Alabama Respite™ continues to use that plan to direct the activities required to address the gaps and barriers caregivers face for accessing respite care.
+Alabama Respite began in 2000, working with a task force of around 45 volunteers from state agencies, non- and for-profit organizations that serve people with disabilities and consumers.
+The task force developed an initial Strategic Plan to identify the respite needs of caregivers in Alabama and the gaps and barriers they face accessing services.